akhudek/bunnysync/README.md

 # BunnySync

-A Rust-based CLI tool for syncing files with BunnyCDN Storage.
+A Rust-based CLI tool for syncing files with bunny.net Storage.

 ## Features

-- Sync files between local directories and BunnyCDN Storage.
+- Sync files between local directories and bunny.net Storage.
-- Delete files from BunnyCDN Storage that are not present in the local directory.
+- Delete files from bunny.net Storage that are not present in the local directory.
 - Dry run mode to preview changes without making any modifications.
 - Simple code with minimal dependencies.